Draganchi/buy-02/README.md

 #### Infrastructure

 SonarQube is running on a Digital Ocean droplet.
-For this entire project (buy-01, Jenkins and SonarQube) we have three separate droplets set up.
+For this entire project (buy-01, Jenkins and SonarQube) we have two separate droplets set up.

 ## MR-JENK